ohana-volunteers/ohana-volunteers.github.io/index.md

 MATRP uses GitHub Actions to run ESLint and all the tests every time code is pushed to `main`.

 ## Development History and Milestones
-The development process for the "Ohana Volunteers" project utilizes standard Issue Driven Project Management practices.
+The development process for the Ohana Volunteers project utilizes standard Issue Driven Project Management practices.

-To document our progress with the project, milestones of our various accomplishment will be recorded below:
+To document our progress with the project, milestones of our various accomplishments will be recorded below:

 ### Milestone 1: Mockups